NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 $ mkdir -p "${ANDROID_HOME}"
 {{< /highlight >}}

-In my case, since I choose `/opt` and I don't have the sufficient privileges to create a directory I need to create the directory as the `root` user and change the owner of the directory to my own user:
+In my case, since I chose `/opt` and I don't have the sufficient privileges to create a directory I need to create the directory as the `root` user and change the owner of the directory to my own user:

 {{< highlight zsh >}}
 $ sudo mkdir -p "${ANDROID_HOME}"